apache/doris-website/versioned_docs/version-3.0/lakehouse/database/oracle.md

 2. `Non supported character set (add orai18n.jar in your classpath): ZHS16GBK` exception occurs when creating or querying Oracle Catalog

-   Download [orai18n.jar](https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html) and put it in the `custom_lib/` directory under each FE and BE directory (if not exists, just create it manually) and restart each FE and BE.
+   Download [orai18n.jar](https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html) and put it in the `custom_lib/` directory under each FE and BE directory (if not exists, just create it manually).